Bake or Break

 Total Time 1 hour

-This sweet, tart, nutty Blueberry Pineapple Dump Cake is made from scratch.
+This sweet, tangy, and nutty blueberry pineapple dump cake is made from scratch.
 Such a great quick and easy dessert!

 overhead view of Blueberry Pineapple Dump Cake in a white baking pan